-While not exactly sushi, this slightly seared tuna satisfies similar cravings.
+This slightly seared tuna satisfies similar cravings to my sushi cravings.
 Come to think of it, the outer sear might be enough to make this tuna the perfect hybrid to convince my parents to eat and love raw fish as much as my brother and I do.
 With a light chill from the fish and a tang from the orange, each bite bursts of freshness.
 A little crunch from the sesame seed crust compliments the texture of the soft interior, adding complexity to an already outstanding piece of meat.
-If it didn’t break the bank, we’d eat this dish at least once a week and life would be grand.
+If it didn't break the bank, we'd eat this dish at least once a week and life would be grand.

 Orange ginger soy sauce

 - 2 tablespoons mirin